slyval/guidelines/SAP Commerce/Commerce Conventions.md

 			Examples: AddressService, AddressDao, AddressFacade
 - The method names should:
 	- be in **Camel** case
-	-
+	- only contain alphanumeric characters

 #### Implementations
 Inmplementations are classes that define behavior for a given contract/interface.
 Classes can directly or indirectly - extending an existing implementation - implement  an interface.

-When creating an implementation the following must be followed.
-The naming conventions for interfaces also apply for the corresponding
+The naming conventions for interfaces also apply for implementations.

-- The name must convey intent
--  Should use **Pascal** case
 - The first implementation of an interface must be the interface name prefixed with **Default** e.g ***DefaultAddressService*** for an interface named ***AddressService***
 - If inheriting from or overwriting a standard implementation, the prefix **Custom** must be appended to the name of the standard implementation e.g ***CustomAddressService*** inheriting from ***DefaultAddressService***